guaranatech/GRNAlertView/README.md

 This very easy to use AlertView allows you to interact in a nice way with your users while preserving the aesthetics of the screen.

+## Version

+Project has been updated to Swift.
+For Objective-C use 1.0.3 release.

 ## Installation

 * Cocoapods

 ```
-pod 'GRNAlertView', '~> 1.0'
+pod 'GRNAlertView', '~> 2.0'
 ```

-[CLick here](https://guides.cocoapods.org/using/getting-started.html) more information about cocoapods and how to install it
+[Click here](https://guides.cocoapods.org/using/getting-started.html) more information about cocoapods and how to install it

 * Manual